BayshoreNetworks/yextend/README.md

 4. Test (optional)

-	- LD_LIBRARY_PATH=/usr/local/lib ./ywrapper test_rulesets/bayshore.yara.testing.ruleset.bin test_files/
+	- LD_LIBRARY_PATH=/usr/local/lib ./yextend test_rulesets/bayshore.yara.testing.ruleset.bin test_files/

 5. Run:

 	- prefix the run statement by telling LD_LIBRARY_PATH where the yara shared object lib (or its symlink) is.
 If you changed nothing during the yara install then that value is '/usr/local/lib'
-	- the program 'ywrapper' takes in 2 arguments:
+	- the program 'yextend' takes in 2 arguments:
 		1. A yara ruleset file
 		2. A file name or a directory name where the target files exist

 	example:

-		- LD_LIBRARY_PATH=/usr/local/lib ./ywrapper ~/Desktop/bayshore.yara.rules /tmp/targetfiles/filex
+		- LD_LIBRARY_PATH=/usr/local/lib ./yextend ~/Desktop/bayshore.yara.rules /tmp/targetfiles/filex
-		- LD_LIBRARY_PATH=/usr/local/lib ./ywrapper ~/Desktop/bayshore.yara.rules /tmp/targetfiles/
+		- LD_LIBRARY_PATH=/usr/local/lib ./yextend ~/Desktop/bayshore.yara.rules /tmp/targetfiles/

 		***
 			if you don't want to set LD_LIBRARY_PATH on each prog run then you can set it in your .bashrc (or equivalent on your system) as such: